jmoore2081/smackgrc/src/pages/about/index.md

       Quick Base user account minimums do not apply when purchasing SMACK GRC.
-      Start with just one user or 1000+.
+      Start with just one user or 100+.

-      All Quick Base plans include unlimited case-based support, plus access to the Quick Base community forum and online support documentation
+      All plans include unlimited case-based support, plus access to the Quick Base community forum and online support documentation
     text_color: grey
   - background_color: pink
     title: Support
     image: /img/undraw_active_support_6rwo.png
     left_or_right: right
     text: >-
-      All Quick Base plans include unlimited case-based support, plus access to the Quick Base community and online support documentation
+      All plans include unlimited case-based support, plus access to the Quick Base community and online support documentation

       Additional support for SMACK GRC is also provided on an as needed basis via the SMACK GRC app.